 "My nephew is an adult with a developmental disability.
-He lives in a group home and does many things independently, but recently he has been taken advantage of, and he entered into a contract that was not in his best interest.
+He lives in a group home and does many things independently, but recently he has been taken advantage of, and he entered into a contract the been taken advantage of, and he entered into a contract that was not in his best interest.
 I am worried that a power of attorney is not enough to protect him, and I feel helpless.
 What else can I do?"